kimlvis31/AutoTradeMachine_Eta/README.md

   * <Details>
     <Summary><b><i> Backtesting & Results </b></i></Summary>

       1\.
-Navigate to Simulation page.
+Navigate to the **Simulation** page.
       <img src="./docs/feat4_1.png">
       <br>

       2\.
-Determine simulation name and range (If left unnamed, it will be automatically generated in an indexed format).
+Set the simulation name (Auto-generated if left blank) and range.
-      Once all the configurations are completed, click the ***ADD*** button (Once step 3 and 4 are done).
+      &nbsp; Once all the configurations are completed, click **ADD** (Once step 3 and 4 are done).
-      Once the simulation is completed, move to ***SIMULATION RESULT*** page either by pressing the ***VIEW RESULT*** button in the section or by navigating from **DASHBOARD**.
+      &nbsp; Once the simulation is completed, move to **SIMULATION RESULT** page either by clicking **VIEW RESULT** or navigating from **DASHBOARD**.
       3\.
-Determine position-wise trade strategies; currency analysis, trade control, and account control.
+Configure position-specific strategies (Currency Analysis, Trade Control, Account Control)
       4\.
-Determine account-wise parameters.
+Determine account-level parameters.
       <img src="./docs/feat4_2.png">
       <br>

       5\.
-Select a simulation to view.
+Select a simulation.
       6\.
-View simulation result summary.
+View the simulation result summary.
       7\.
-View simulation result in details.
+Inspect the simulation result details.
       <img src="./docs/feat4_3.png">
       <br>

     </Details>

   * <Details>
-    <Summary><b><i> Adding Accounts & Automate Trading </b></i></Summary>
+    <Summary><b><i> Adding Accounts & Automated Trading </b></i></Summary>

       1\.
-Navigate to Accounts page.
+Navigate to the **Accounts** page.
       <img src="./docs/feat5_1.png">
       <br>

       2\.
-Fill in accounts information and create.
+Enter account details and click **ADD ACCOUNT**.
-      [ACTUAL ONLY] Enter Binance User ID.
+      &nbsp; [ACTUAL ONLY] Enter Binance User ID.
       <img src="./docs/feat5_2.png">
       <br>

       3\.
 View the selected account's information.
-      [ACTUAL ONLY] Activate the account by entering the API Key and the Secret Key provided by Binance.
+      &nbsp; [ACTUAL ONLY] Activate the account by entering your Binance API Key and Secret Key.
+This will synchronize the local account instance with the real account in Binance.
       4\.
-View account asset information.
+Monitor asset information and position status.
       5\.
-View position-wise information and configure trade strategies here.
+Monitor and configure trade strategies for specific positions.
       <img src="./docs/feat5_3.png">
       <br>

       6\.
-Navigate to Account History page.
+Navigate to the **Account History** page.
       <img src="./docs/feat5_4.png">
       <br>

       7\.
-Select an account to view.
+Select an account from the list.
       8\.
-Select from the viewer type to view either the historical account balance chart or trage logs.
+Toggle the view type to check either the balance history chart or trade logs.
       <img src="./docs/feat5_5.png">
       <br>